Common Informers Act 1951: The act

-The Common Informers Act 1951 removed the right to recover a penalty from 48 Acts, including:
+The act removed the right to recover a penalty from 48 acts, including:

 Most of these have themselves been repealed.
 The Crown was also prohibited from bringing actions as a common informer (s.1(5)).
-The former penalties were not all abolished but were commuted to £100, later revised to level 3 of the standard scale though the purpose of this provision was obscure as it was thought that not even the Crown could now bring such an action.
+The former penalties were not all abolished but were commuted to £100, later revised to level 3 of the standard scale, though the purpose of this provision was obscure, for it was thought that not even the Crown could now bring such an action.

 Subsequent developments

-Qui tam claims were codified in the United States under the False Claims Act, under which Lincoln sought to penalise manufacturers who sold his Army shoddy goods.
+Qui tam claims were codified in the United States under the False Claims Act, under which Abraham Lincoln sought to penalise manufacturers who sold his Army shoddy goods.
 It saw a revival in the U.S. from 1986 in actions by "whistleblowers".
 In May 2007 a consultative document from the Home Office Ministry of John Reid raised the question of whether members of the public who informed on companies or individuals defrauding the government should be entitled to a reward.
 It gained the attention of the House on 24 May 2007: